Your child can't sit still. He's talking a mile a minute. Is he just a high-energy kid? Or does he have ADHD?

 Kids who are hyperactive also tend to be impulsive.
 They may interrupt conversations.
 They may play out of turn.

 So how do you know whether your child has hyperactive-impulsive ADHD?
 And if your child does, what treatments can help?

 No single test can confirm that your child has this type of ADHD.
 Your doctor will first try to rule out other things that can cause hyperactivity.
 It could be stress or emotional issues.
+The behavior might simply be appropriate for his age.
 Sometimes vision problems or learning disabilities can make it hard for a child to sit still.

 The doctor will also look for at least six of these symptoms of hyperactivity and impulsivity:

-Constantly jumping or climbing -- on furniture and other inappropriate places
+- Constantly leaving his seat, jumping or climbing on furniture and other inappropriate places

 Many children who like to run and jump may be high-energy.
 But that doesn’t mean they are hyperactive.
 To count as ADHD, symptoms have to be on the extreme side and have to cause problems in the child’s life.
 Also, they have to have been doing this for at least 6 months.